 At A to Z Therapy Clinic we work with children from the ages of 18 months to 18 years of age.
-Our model for therapy is designed for the clinician to work collaboratively with parents, teachers, and health care providers to ensure maximum success and carry over of language skills and communication tools that can be applied in any environment.
+Our model for therapy is designed for the clinician to work collaboratively with parents, teachers, and health care providers to ensure maximum success and carryover of skills and tools that can be applied in any environment.
 We believe that all services are a piece of a puzzle.
 All of those pieces must come together, in order to fully develop your child's true potential—from A to Z.

-individually to achieve your personal goals
+achieve your personal goals

 … but we’re well connected.